Crème Brûlée

 Where crème brûlée comes from

-The custard in a proper creme brulee dessert is made from egg yolks, cream, sugar, and vanilla.
-Nothing else.
-The yolks set the custard.
-The cream provides the richness.
-The sugar sweetens.
-The vanilla gives it depth and fragrance.
-Get the ratio right and you get a custard that is silky, barely set, and trembles when you move the ramekin.
-Get it wrong and you get scrambled eggs in cream.
+The custard in a proper creme brulee dessert is egg yolks, cream, sugar, and vanilla.
+The yolks set the custard, the cream provides the richness. and the vanilla gives depth and fragrance.
+Get the ratio right and you get something silky, barely set, and trembling when you move the ramekins.
+Get it wrong and you get scrambled eggs in cream..!
+So be careful there.

-The custard is done when it wobbles as a single unit when the ramekin is gently shaken.
+The custard is done when it wobbles as one single unit when you gently shake the ramekin.
 If the centre ripples separately from the edges it needs more time.
-If it does not move at all it is overcooked.
-The target is that unified wobble that tells you the custard is set throughout but still soft and yielding.
+If it doesn’t move at all, it’s overcooked.
+A unified wobble is what you’re looking for.

 The caramel

-A thin, even layer of caster sugar, torched until uniformly amber, is the whole of the caramel step.
-The common mistake is applying too much sugar, which produces a thick layer that is too sweet and takes too long to caramelise, burning at the edges before the centre has set.
-A thin, even dusting is enough.
-Tap the ramekin to distribute it before torching.
+For the crackling top, you need a thin, even layer of caster sugar, torched until uniformly amber.
+The most common mistake is too much sugar, which gives you a thick layer that’s too sweet and takes too long to caramelise.
+It also burns at the edges before the centre has set.
+A light, even dusting is enough, really, don’t get tempted.
+Tapping the ramekins to distribute it helps making a perfect even layer, before you torch it with a kitchen torch.

 Variations worth trying

-The classic vanilla version is the one to master first.
-Once you have the technique, the variations are straightforward.
-Coffee added to the cream before heating.
-Lavender infused and then strained out.
-Orange zest.
-A small amount of good dark chocolate melted into the hot cream.
-All of them work, all of them follow the same method, and all of them start with understanding what makes the plain version right.
+The classic vanilla version is the one I recommend you to make first.
+Once you have the technique down though, the variations are endless.
+You can steep some coffee in the cream before heating.
+Or infuse it with lavender or orange zest.
+A small amount of good dark chocolate melted into the hot cream works well too.
+These are all different desserts and outcomes, but they follow the same method, and they are all delish.

 Share your feedback and spread the love!